frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/adding-users.md

 * Bio
 * Banner Image

-Mute Sounds will mute sounds that play on interacting with documents.
+Ticking on 'Mute Sounds' will mute sounds that play on interacting with documents.
 The user may need to do a Settings > Reload for the changes to take place.

 ### 2.3 Change Password

-* **Set New Password**: Set a new password for the user.
+* **Set New Password**: As a System Manager, you can set a new password for the user if it needs to be changed.
 * **Send Password Update Notification**: Send an email notification to the user that their password has been changed.
-* **Logout from all devices while changing Password**: Logout the user from PC and any mobile device when changing the user's password.
+* **Log out from all devices while changing Password**: When changing the user's password, this logs out the user from PC and any mobile device they may have logged into.

 ### 2.4 Document Follow
 With this option you can follow various documents in the system and get email notifications when they are updated.
 Know more [here](/docs/user/manual/en/setting-up/email/document-follow).

 ### 2.5 Email Settings

-* **Send Notifications for Email threads**: The user will get a notification for Email threads in DocTypes like Opportunities.
+* **Send Notifications for Email threads**: The user will get notifications for Email conversations that take place in document types like Opportunities.
-* **Send Me A Copy of Outgoing Emails**: Send the user a copy of the Emails they send.
+* **Send Me A Copy of Outgoing Emails**: Sends the user a copy of the emails they send.
+This is useful for keeping track if the email got sent.
-* **Allowed In Mentions**: Allow this user's name to appear in conversations so that they can be mentioned using '@'.
+* **Allowed In Mentions**: Allow this user's name to appear in thread conversations so that they can be mentioned using '@'.
-* **Email Signature**: Adding an email signature here will set it as default for all outgoing emails.
+* **Email Signature**: Adding an email signature here will set it as default for all outgoing emails for the user.
+This is different from a footer which is set from the [Company master](/docs/user/manual/en/setting-up/company-setup).

 ### 2.6 Email Inbox

-Subscribe the user to different mailing lists of your company.
+Subscribe the user to different mailing lists of your company from this section.
+Add a new row and select the mailing list to assign this user.
+For example, mailing lists can be jobs, support, sales, etc. To know more about Email Inbox, [click here](/docs/user/manual/en/setting-up/email/email-inbox).

 ### 2.7 Allow Module Access

-Users will have access to all modules for which they have role based access.
-If you want to block certain modules for certain users, un-check the module from the list.
+Users will have access to all modules for which they have role-based access.
+If you want to restrict access of certain modules for this user, un-check the modules from this list.

 <img class="screenshot" src="{{docs_base_url}}/assets/img/setup/users/user-3.png" alt="User Block Module">

 ### 2.8 Security Settings

 * **Simultaneous Sessions**: Simultaneous login sessions the user is allowed.
+You can use the same set of credentials for multiple users by allowing more sessions.
+This can be restricted from [System Settings](/docs/user/manual/en/setting-up/settings/system-settings#15-security) globally.
+For cloud account, the total number of simultaneous sessions cannot exceed the total number of subscribed users.
-* **User Type**: If the user has any role checked other than customer and supplier, they automatically become a System User.
+* **User Type**: If the user has any role checked other than Customer, Supplier, Patient, or Student they automatically become a System User.
+This field is read-only.
 * **Login After, Login Before**: If you wish to give the user access to the system only between office hours, or during weekends, specify it here.
+For example, if office hours are from 10 am to 6 pm, set the Login After, Login Before hours as 10:00 and 18:00.
 * **Restrict IP**: Restrict user login to the IPs specified here.
+This can be used so that the user can log in only from office computers.
 Multiple IPs can be added separated by commas.

-This section also shows other details like Last Login, Last IP, and Last Active for the user.
+This section also shows other details like Last Login, Last IP, and Last Active time for the user.

 ### 2.9 Third Party Authentication
 This will allow users to use Facebook, Google, or GitHub to log in.
-Signup for a developer account with Facebook, Google, GitHub, etc. Create an app on their console, specify app name, originating URL and callback URL, copy the client ID and client secret info here.
+To use this feature, signup for a developer account with Facebook, Google, GitHub, etc. Create an app on their console, specify an app name, the originating URL and callback URL, copy the client ID and client secret info here to start using.

 For more details, go to [this page](https://frappe.io/docs/user/en/guides/deployment/how-to-enable-social-logins).

 ### 2.10 API Access
 You can generate API Secret keys from this section using the Generate Keys button.
+This can be used to access your account's data from another application, for example, an offline POS system.

 ### 3. Login Methods
-Mobile No can also be used to log in if you check the Allow Login using Mobile No checkbox under the Security section in System Settings.
-While Mobile No will be unique, it will not be treated as a user id.
+In System Settings, under the Security section, if you check the 'Allow Login using Mobile No' checkbox, a mobile number can also be used to log in.
+While a Mobile No will be unique, it will not be treated as a user ID.

 Login with Email: